mohikan/webapper-jquery-plugin/Readme.md

-#Jquery Web Application Plugin For Ajax Based Applications
+##Jquery Web Application Plugin For Ajax Based Web Applications

 ### What is it